-- Another person's acreage and production records, acceptable to the AIP, that show the exact same acreage in the county on which the PP claim is being made, for the current crop year was double cropped in at least two of the last four crop years in which the insured crop that is prevented from being planted in the current crop year was grown by someone else and the insured acquired this exact same acreage. - FOR EXAMPLE: If a neighbor has double cropped 100 acres of wheat and soybeans in the county and the insured acquires the neighbor's 100 double-cropped acres and an additional 100 acres in the county, the insured can only apply the neighbor's history of double-cropped acreage to the same 100 acres that the neighbor double cropped. - Refer to (a) above for what constitutes acceptable records and see example 4 in (5) below for an example of using someone else's double-cropping records.
-When the double-cropping history requirements have been met based on someone else's records, the double-cropping exemption may only be used for the exact same acreage for which the double-cropping records were provided. - For production from double-cropped acreage that was not kept separate from non-double cropped acreage: - AIPs may allocate commingled first/second crop production to that acreage in proportion to the liability for the acreage that was and was not double cropped, provided the yields are representative as described in below.
-This allocation procedure applies to commingled production from the first crop that is double-cropped (i.e. wheat production from acreage planted to a second crop and wheat production from acreage not planted to a second crop) as well as the second crop that is double-cropped (i.e. soybean production from acreage planted after a first crop and soybean production from acreage not planted after a first crop).
+- Another person's acreage and production records, acceptable to the AIP, that show the exact same acreage in the county on which the PP claim is being made, for the current crop year was double cropped in at least two of the last four crop years in which the insured crop that is prevented from being planted in the current crop year was grown by someone else and the insured acquired this exact same acreage. - a FOR EXAMPLE: If a neighbor has double cropped 100 acres of wheat and soybeans in the county and the insured acquires the neighbor's 100 double-cropped acres and an additional 100 acres in the county, the insured can only apply the neighbor's history of double-cropped acreage to the same 100 acres that the neighbor double cropped. - b Refer to (a) above for what constitutes acceptable records and see example 4 in (5) below for an example of using someone else's double-cropping records.
+When the double-cropping history requirements have been met based on someone else's records, the double-cropping exemption may only be used for the exact same acreage for which the double-cropping records were provided. - 3 For production from double-cropped acreage that was not kept separate from non-double cropped acreage: - a AIPs may allocate production in proportion to the liability for the acreage that was and was not double cropped, provided the yields are representative as described in b below.
+This allocation procedure applies to commingled production from the first crop that is double-cropped (i.e. wheat production from acreage planted to a second crop and not planted to a second crop) as well as the second crop that is double-cropped (i.e. soybean production from acreage planted after a first crop and not planted after a first crop).
 Refer to paragraphs 126 and 53 of the LAM.
-In cases where the liability per acre is the same for the crop on the acreage that was and was not double cropped, or in cases where the crop was not insured or was not an insurable crop, AIPs may divide the total production by the total acres to allocate commingled production. - AIPs must determine the amount of allocated production is representative of the yields per acre, for the particular year and area from both the double cropped and non-double cropped acreage (e.g., The amount of allocated production is reasonable compared to the average yields per acre for the area and that all such production would not have reasonably came from only the first crop acreage or the second crop acreage.).
+AIPs may divide total production by total acres to allocate commingled production for the following situations: liability per acre is the same for the crop on the acreage that was and was not double cropped, the crop was not insured or was not an insurable crop, or liability is not known or is not readily available to be obtained (e.g., year in question is 10 or 11 years ago and was insured with different AIP). - AIPs must determine the amount of allocated production is representative of the yields per acre, for the particular year and area from both the double cropped and non-double cropped acreage (e.g., The amount of allocated production is reasonable compared to the average yields per acre for the area and that all such production would not have reasonably came from only the first crop acreage or the second crop acreage.).